darwin-xu/vocab-app/SESSION_LOGOUT_ANALYSIS.md

 ### 4. **No Session Expiration Management**
 - **Problem**: Sessions lived forever in memory with no cleanup
 - **Impact**: Memory leaks and no proper session lifecycle management
-- **Solution**: Added 24-hour session expiration with automatic cleanup
+- **Solution**: Added 24-hour sliding session expiration with automatic cleanup and renewal on each access

 ### 5. **No Server-Side Logout**
 - **Problem**: Client logout only cleared localStorage, didn't invalidate server sessions